kovidgoyal/kitty/docs/kittens/diff.rst

 The diff kitten makes use of various features that are :doc:`kitty only
 </protocol-extensions>`,  such as the :doc:`kitty graphics protocol
-</graphics-protocol>`, the :ref:`extended keyboard protocol
+</graphics-protocol>`, the :doc:`extended keyboard protocol
-<extended-key-protocol>`, etc. It also leverages terminal program
+</keyboard-protocol>`, etc. It also leverages terminal program
 infrastructure I created for all of kitty's other kittens to reduce the amount of code needed (the entire implementation is under 2000 lines of code).